What Do I Need To Be Wise?

-You may possibly think that you are wise in your own eyes.
-Wisdom comes from having love and respect for God.
+Some of you may think that you are wise in your own eyes.
+But wisdom comes from having love, fear and respect for God.
 Yes, you and I can gain knowledge from books or the internet or other ways, but to be wise, we use that knowledge in ways that benefit and glorify God.

 To be wise does not mean to have all the answers, but rather you know where to go to get the answers, which is first of all from the Bible.
 There are plenty of other resources to learn how to be wise just as long as they do not conflict with the teaching of God’s word. ~ Bill Greguska